 While IRS may make an FBAR inquiry, it is more common for the IRS to audit the return and FBAR non-compliance in parallel.

 Failing to file an FBAR can carry some hefty penalties.
-Failing to file and FBAR and failing to report foreign income can be disastrous.
+Intentionally failing to file FBARs can be disastrous.

 Clients sometimes ask if they should come into compliance or do nothing and take their chances.
 Hopefully this will convince anyone that is out of compliance with foreign asset and income reporting to voluntary comply.